 emperor's political and military power

-Sichuan is known for pandas rather than elephants but, despite
+Sichuan is known for pandas rather than elephants

+from the site.
 Measuring 1.60 metres long on average, with one gigantic

 1.85-metre tusk, the elephant tusks are an impressive sight.

-excavation, there is the risk that exposure to the air could turn them into white
+excavation, there is the risk that exposure to the atmosphere could

-they were found - to protect them," said Zhu.
-"Preserving elephant
+where they were found in order to protect them.
+Preserving elephant

 tusks is a challenge for scientists the world over.

-It is not clear what the elephant tusks were used for.
-A drawing
+It is not clear what the elephant tusks were used

-an elephant tusk on his back.
+knees carrying an elephant tusk on his back.
 The elephant tusks must

 Portrait of a human head in bronze showing non-Chinese features

 One of the greatest mysteries of Jinsha culture

 is that it left no written characters, despite the fact that most

 Most oracle bones in the vast plain of China carried

 as to why divine forces were being consulted.
 But the oracle bones

 characters on them at all.